GRADUATE STUDENT RESOURCES

 Petition for Waiver or Variance

 Any student in the College of Education & Human Development may petition for waiver or variance of established policy, procedure, rule or guideline governed by the college.
-The student petition for waiver or variance must be submitted by the end of the term prior to the term in which the exception is needed.
+The petition for waiver or variance must be submitted by the end of the term prior to the term in which the exception is needed.
 Note: This form should be used for requests of substitutions of required courses, waivers of college policies governing graduate students or waivers of college policies governing doctoral students.

 Student Petition for Resolution